EldritchArt/EldritchClient/README.md

 A minecraft mod to improve quality of life

+## Installation

+Copy the build/libs/eldritch-client-version jar file to your mods folder

 ## Credit

 The mod icon isn't mine, its just really cool. www.Helmuttt.deviantart.com is the owner.